nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/mosh_django_tutorial.md

 ]
 ```

-These are the default apps that appear when you create a Django project from scratch.
-We have apps for admin, authentication etc.
+What you see on top are the default apps that appear when you create a Django project from scratch.

 ### Creating an app called `playground`
 Following the tutorial, I created a custom app (called "playground").
-To do so, you need to run the following terminal command in a new terminal.
-There should be another terminal with the website running in the background.
+To do so, you need to run the following command in a new terminal.
+Before that, you should already have another terminal with the website running in the background (use: `python manage.py runserver`).

 ```
 python manage.py startapp playground
 ```

-What it does is create a new folder with yet another standard Django structure.
-This folder has the same name as our app, "playground".
+The command above creates a new folder with another standard folder structure.
+This folder will have the same name as our app, "playground".
 After creating an app, you need to add your app to `INSTALLED_APPS` in your `settings.py` file.

 *Before*
 ```python